yakeen15/amps/README.md

 Department of Applied mathematics, University of Dhaka

-Aiming to put the maths in application
+Aiming to put the maths in application!